Icon of a webpage

 Engagement rate: 80.79% (🟢 +7.5%)

 Takeaway: The redesign drove a noticeable increase in users, page views, and new visitors.
-While average engagement time decreased, the improvement in engagement rate shows an opportunity to enhance content and enhance user experience for deeper interaction.
+While average engagement time decreased, the improvement in engagement rate shows an opportunity to enhance content and user experience for deeper interaction.

 Mobile view of NYU Global Spiritual Life webpage featuring a mission statement and a colorful graphic.